technekey/simple-wireguard-mesh/README.md

 ### Usage
 - Configure Your Inventory File: Update your Ansible inventory file with the details of your Ubuntu 22.04 virtual machines.
+- You can update the configuration parms inside groupvars directory if needed.
+This is optional. ( you will find a lot of explanatory comments)

 - Run the Playbook: Execute the Ansible playbook to create the WireGuard mesh network.

 ```
 ansible-playbook -i inventory.yml main.yml
 ```
+In case you want to overwrite the existing wireguard config, you will have to use `-e overwrite=yes` extra vars.
 Sit Back and Relax: The playbook will automate the WireGuard mesh setup.
 No further actions are needed.

 ### Important Notes